axel-op/googlejavaformat-action/README.md

 ### `files`

-The files to format.
-If you don't specify it, all Java files in your repository will be formatted.
+A pattern to match the files to format.
+The default is `**/*.java`, which means that all Java files in your repository will be formatted.

+### `skipCommit`

+Set to `true` if you don't want the changes to be committed by this action.

 ### `args`